slaclab/smurf-server-scripts/docker_scripts/README.md

 #### Full system, for Software development

 A development system is formed by a pysmurf server a pysmurf client.
-For software development systems, the pysmurf server contains a pysmurf server application provided by the user in a folder called **pysmurf** in the release folder.
-The release script will do a clone of the `pre-release` branch of the [pysmurf git repository](https://github.com/slaclab/pysmurf).
+For software development systems, the pysmurf server uses local copies of both rogue and pysmurf; rogue is located in a folder called **rogue**, and pysmurf is located in a folder called **pysmurf** in the release folder.
+The release script will do a clone of the `pre-release` branch of both the [rogue git repository](https://github.com/slaclab/rogue) and [pysmurf git repository](https://github.com/slaclab/pysmurf).
 Also, the firmware files are provided by the user by adding them in a folder called **fw** in the release folder.

 The server runs in the [pysmurf-server-base docker](https://github.com/slaclab/pysmurf), and pysmurf runs in the the [pysmurf-client docker](https://github.com/slaclab/pysmurf).